-- 1: Source Re-suspension of bottom sediment or sediment in stream flow runoff from rainfall events.
+1: Source - Re-suspension of bottom sediment or sediment in stream flow runoff from rainfall events.
 Turbidity is a measure of the cloudiness of water.
 In the case of unflitered Skaneateles Lake Water, turbidity is an indicator of water quality; high turbidity can interfere with disinfectants.
-In the case of Lake Ontario, turbidity is monitored as an indicator of the effectiveness of the filtration system. - 2: For unfiltered Skaneateles Lake water, the treatment technique standard limits turbidity to 5 NTU or below.
-Thus, there was 1 violation during 2019. - 3: MCL (2 day exceedance) - 4: Treatment Technique Violation (1 day exceedance).
-See narrative for explanation of turbidity occurences. - 5: For the filtered Lake Ontario supply, the treatment technique must maintain turbidity <= 0.3 NTU in 95% of samples.
-The 100% represents the monthly percentage of samples below 0.3 NTU.
+In the case of Lake Ontario, turbidity is monitored as an indicator of the effectiveness of the filtration system.

+2: Treatment Technique Violation (1 day exceedence recorded at 8:00 pm).
+There was one violation in 2023.